-As reported previously, TM is taking the lead role in the acquirement of a replacement income management/cash receipting system.
-Replacement was necessary due to support being withdrawn for the current system.
-Members will appreciate that this is a vital corporate system.
-Implementation is well under way with full live use of the system planned by mid Oct.
+As reported previously, TM was taking the lead role in the acquirement of a replacement income management/cash receipting system.
+Replacement was necessary due to support being withdrawn for the current system and members will appreciate that this is a vital corporate system.
+Successful implementation took place in the first week of November with only 12 hours downtime overnight.
+The second smaller phase of introducing chip and pin terminals in main offices and libraries is now underway.

 8.2 TM continues to work with other service areas on projects/improvements.
-This currently includes Income and Awards, Customer Services and the Schools Service and Catering.
+This currently includes Income and Awards and the Schools Service/Catering.